 If you didn't grow up eating sushi, you may be confused when looking at a sushi roll menu if the restaurant chooses to leave out the descriptions.
-This guide will break down every common sushi recipe so you know what you are eating when visiting a sushi bar or restaurant.
+This guide will break down some common sushi terms and recipes so you can know what to order when visiting a sushi bar or restaurant.

 Here's a brief run-down on what's what.
 For pictures and more information about each type, you can scroll to the sections below.

-There is also a dish that's halfway in between—nigiri.
+- Nigiri is a dish that's halfway in between sashimi and sushi.
 Nigiri is sashimi that's served on a molded rectangle of rice.

-Lastly, while most sashimi is raw fish, some sashimi is not raw and sashimi is not fish.
-For example, unagi is cooked saltwater eel, and sashimi also encompasses other types of seafood, which you will see below.
+Lastly, while most sashimi is raw fish, some sashimi is not raw, and some sashimi is not fish.
+For example, unagi is cooked freshwater eel, and sashimi also encompasses other types of seafood, which you will see below.